• OVERVIEW

 Required Health Forms

 Every student must complete the Student Health Forms, which list the health requirements for incoming students.
-Please visit the Student Health Portal to enter your health information, as well as upload all the required supporting documents.
+Please visit the Student Health Portal to enter your health information and upload all the required supporting documents.
 In order to avoid a registration hold, please submit all your health requirements as soon as possible after being accepted into the program, but no later than 30 days before your program start date.
 All health information must be submitted online.
 Documents submitted by mail, fax, or email will not be accepted and your documents will not be returned.

 If you have a disability-related reason that prevents you from fulfilling any of these requirements, please contact the Disability Resource Center at drc@samuelmerritt.edu to schedule a private conversation.